PlumpMath/nixops-blender-farm/README.md

 This is some code I set up a while back to deploy machines with blender on Digital Ocean with a mount pointing to a shared fileserver using WebDAV (or NFS).

 It might be helpful to you, but some work is needed to make it nice, havent tested it in a while either so there might be bugs/errors.
-Might fix those if I get some time.
+Might fix those if I get some time, or pls do a PR if this is somehow useful to you.

+* Specify machines in `deployment.nix`

 * Edit `nas.nix` to reflect your configuration